sagecodes/intro-git-github/README.md

 ## Git out of here!
 .gitignore

+You may want to always exclude some files or folders.
+You can include them in a .gitignore file and they wont be added!

 ## Git squashed
 Squashing a commit is common in work enviroments.
 Think of this add merging a set of commits in to one commit instead of leaving many that you probably did while working on a feature.